MineInAbyss/DangerousWaters/README.md

 ## Functionality

-* Damage users when falling into water
+* Damages players when falling into water.
+Deals half the fall damage by default.
-* Push player down if they inside flowing water
+* Stops players from swimming up long water streams.
+* Damages players when going down a waterfall

 ## Contributing